rokeller/bart/README.md

         A behavior for files missing locally: 'noop' to do nothing, 'restore' to restore them from the backup, 'delete' to delete them in the backup archive. (default "noop")
   -name string
-        The name of the backup archive. (default "backup") -path string
+        The name of the backup archive. (default "backup") -p int
+        The degree of parallelism to use. (default <depending on available CPUs>) -path string
         The path to the directory to backup and/or restore. (default ".")
 ```